timeplus-io/docs/docs/issues.md

 ## UI

-* You can use mobile browser to sign up for Timeplus Cloud.
+* You can use a mobile browser to sign up for Timeplus Cloud.
 But only Google Chrome desktop browser is supported to use the Timeplus Console.
 * Users in the same workspace will see all activity history and definitions, such as views, sinks, dashboards.
+Fine grained access control for user/group/role will be provided in the future.

 ## Backend